-Summary of rights and obligations
+Summary of rights and obligations:

 Whistleblower FMO Rights Possibility of anonymous and confidential reporting of Wrongdoings.
 Being informed if the Wrongdoing is disclosed (this will only be on a need-to-know basis or when FMO is legally obliged to do so).
 Protection against victimization and retaliation.
-Take all necessary actions to (timely) investigate the Disclosure.
-Involve external parties in the investigation if deemed necessary (which external party is also subject to the confidentiality requirements as set out in the Whistleblowers Protection Act).
-Obligations Report Wrongdoings in good faith.
+To receive a confirmation of receipt and to receive feedback on the investigation Take all necessary actions to (timely) investigate the Disclosure.
+Involve external parties in the investigation if deemed necessary (external parties are also subject to the confidentiality requirements as set out in the Whistleblowers Protection Act).
+Obligations Report Wrongdoings on reasonable grounds.
 Provide all relevant information and substantiate the Disclosure.
-If the Disclosure leads to regulatory or court hearings, the reporting person may be obliged to act as a witness.
+If the Disclosure leads to regulatory or court hearings, the Whistleblower may be obliged to act as a witness.
 Facilitate a process for anonymous Disclosures.
 Respect the confidentiality of the Disclosure.
 Protect the Whistleblower against victimization and retaliation.
 Investigate each Disclosure objectively and impartially.
 Protect accused persons during the investigation process.
 Take appropriate disciplinary measures, if required.